I hear these commonly asked questions in the Veteran and Military Student Success Center.

 Optimizing your VA education benefit means, getting the best and most education with your benefit.
 I watch veterans, military members, and or their family members complete either a 2-year degree or an undergraduate degree or no degree at all with the same 36-month benefit.
 Students are running out of benefits before they complete their degree.
 How you use your education benefit very well might determine your future success.

-The first step would be to contact the Veterans and Military Student Success Center, or you can download the USC Aiken Veteran and Military Student Success Checklist and work through the process.
+The first step would be to contact the Office of Veterans and Military Student Success.
+You can request the checklist through our office whether it be over email or in person, and a USC Aiken Student Success Advocate can help with the process.

 All Veterans should bring a copy of their DD-214 (Member 4 Copy).
 Veterans who are still currently serving in the National Guard or Reserve should bring a copy of their NOBE (Notice of Basic Eligibility).
 If you are a military family member or have already applied for your benefit, please bring us a copy of your Certificate of Eligibility.